ksu-kvitneva/yat/about_me.md

 banner: "/assets/images/IMG_4740a.jpg"
 ---

-I am a postdoc at the Hugues Abriel laboratory of the University of Bern, Switzerland.
+I am a researcher at the Institute of Biochemistry and Molecular Medicine of the University of Bern, Switzerland.
-I work on the field of ion channels.
-Specifically, I am interested in the biophysical properties of the cardiac voltage-gated sodium channel Na<sub>v</sub>1.5 and how they can be regualted by its protein partners.
+My research work focuses on the field of ion channels and their role in different pathologies.
+In particular, I study how various protein partners of cardiac ion channels regulate their biophysical properties contributing to arrhythmias in the heart.
+I am originally from Ukraine.
+There, I completed my undergraduate studies in Biology at Taras Shevchenko National University of Kyiv.
+Afterwards, I moved to the United Kingdom for Masters in Biochemical Research program at Imperial College London and to France to do my PhD at the University of Lille.
+In 2020 I came to Switzerland for my postdoctoral research.

 <!--
 I was born in Kyiv, Ukraine, where I compelted my undergraduates studies in Biology, at the Taras Shevchenko University.